The Best Sherry’s from Jerez

-There can be few wine connoisseurs who are totally immune to the considerable charms of Sherry – a unique wine style that has been produced for centuries.
-Indeed, it remains one of the best value fine wines available in the world today – a superlative bottle of Fino will often cost less than a hum-drum Chardonnay from Burgundy for example.
+There can be few wine connoisseurs who are totally immune to the Sherry region’s considerable charms – a unique wine style that has been produced for centuries.
+Indeed, it remains one of the best value fine wines available in the world today – a superlative bottle of Fino will often cost less than a hum-drum Chardonnay from Burgundy, for example.

-Sherry’s (‘Jerez’ in Spanish) birthplace is the dramatic vineyards of Andalucia, in southern Spain.
-Today the Sherry industry is centered around the towns of Jerez and Sanlucar de Barrameda, to the north of Cadiz.
-It is produced from two principal grape varieties: Palomino, which makes a dry, more delicate Sherry and Pedro Ximenez, which is rarer and made into a fuller, sweeter style.
+Sherry’s (‘Jerez’ in Spanish) birthplace is the dramatic vineyards of Andalucia, southern Spain.
+Today, the Sherry industry is centered around Jerez and Sanlucar de Barrameda’s towns to the north of Cadiz.
+It is produced from two principal grape varieties: Palomino, which makes a dry, more delicate Sherry, and Pedro Ximenez, which is rarer and made into a fuller, sweeter style.
 After the wines are fermented, the base wine is fortified with grape spirit to increase the alcohol content.
 Unlike Port, most Sherries are initially dry, with any sweetness being added later.
-Key to maintaining Sherry’s quality and consistency is the solera aging system, whereby wines from the youngest solera (barrel) are mixed with older wines in the barrels below and as a result take on its character.
+Key to maintaining Sherry’s quality and consistency is the solera aging system, whereby wines from the youngest solera (barrel) are mixed with older wines in the barrels below and, as a result, take on its character.

 The styles range from the light, dry Fino and Manzanilla, which are perfect as an aperitif, to the richer yet mostly dry Oloroso and Amontillado styles (although some sweet examples exist).
 Manzanilla Pasada is nutty, aged wine, having been exposed to flor – a yeasty covering – influence, as is Amontillado.
 Yet, Oloroso will have no flor character at all, having been immediately fortified above 18 degrees alcohol.
 Finally, Palo Cortado is halfway in style between Fino and Amontillado.

 Situated in the picturesque village of Sanlucar de Barrameda, Barbadillo is celebrated for its exceptional Manzanilla Sherries, although the entire range at this splendid Bodega is to be highly recommended.
-The lighter styles- En Rama and Solear – are ideal as an aperitif, the En Rama, in particular, is superb, with its intense, salty and yeasty depth of flavor.
-In addition, Barbadillo makes an excellent, nutty, aged style of Amontillado de Sanlucar and a rich, glorious Oloroso.
-But most impressive of all is the remarkable old wines from venerable soleras, including an Oloroso, Palo Cortado and Pedro Ximenez.
+The lighter styles- En Rama and Solear – are ideal as an aperitif; the En Rama, in particular, is superb, with its intense, salty, and yeasty depth of flavor.
+Also, Barbadillo makes an excellent, nutty, aged style of Amontillado de Sanlucar and a rich, glorious Oloroso.
+But most impressive of all is the remarkable old wines from venerable soleras, including an Oloroso, Palo Cortado, and Pedro Ximenez.
 They represent the pinnacle of great Sherries, with prices to match.

 2. Pedro Domecq

 One of the most famous names in Sherry celebrated worldwide for its instantly recognizable Tio Pepe brand.
 It remains today one of the region’s best Fino styles – salty and intense with piercing citrus notes.
-However, the superlative Amontillados and Olorosos are in a different league altogether, the Gonzalez Byass Oloroso, for example, is possibly the finest made in Sherry today.
+However, the superlative Amontillados and Olorosos are in a different league altogether; the Gonzalez Byass Oloroso, for example, is possibly the finest made in Sherry today.
 A range of good value brands are made, including the always reliable Oloroso Anada, Alfonso Apostoles, and Matusalem.
-Among our favorites are the Amontillado Del Duque and the Noe Pedro Ximenez, which is amazingly sweet, very rich and heady but refined too.
+Among our favorites are the Amontillado Del Duque and the Noe Pedro Ximenez, which is amazingly sweet, very rich, and heady but refined.
 But what else would you expect from this exceptional Sherry Bodegas?

-A top-notch producer based in the historic town of Jerez, Fernando de Castilla today produces an exceptional collection of Classic and Antique Sherries from very old soleras.
-The Bodega is one of the region’s oldest, having been named after King Fernando III of Castile.
+A top-notch producer based in Jerez’s historic town, Fernando de Castilla today produces an exceptional collection of Classic and Antique Sherries from very old soleras.
+The Bodega is one of the region’s oldest, named after King Fernando III of Castile.
 Their classic range offers both superlative quality and value for money, particularly the salt-licked Manzanilla and the salty, utterly delicious Fino.
 However, the Antique Sherries are in an altogether superior league – complex, aged wines from some of the most prized soleras in Jerez.
 The Antique Palo Cortado is simply astonishing.

 - 10 Top Port Wines